Letaryat/sharptimer-web-panel/README.md

 - [SharpTimer by deafps](https://github.com/DEAFPS/SharpTimer) with mysql enabled,

 ## Instalation
-- Throw files into your webhosting,
+- Throw files into your hosting,
 - Configure config.php file with database credentials,
 ```
 $host = "";